 Enabling a multi-currency converter solves this by giving international users a localized experience on your platform.
-Customers are more likely to complete a sale if prices and fees are presented in a currency they use.
+Customers are more likely to complete a sale if they see prices and fees in a currency they use.
 This is one of the ways to achieve e-commerce localization — by building a native shopping experience with personalization.

 7. One-Click Purchase